stonet-research/zns-tools/README.md

 -f [file_name]: The file to be mapped (Required)
 -h: Show the help menu
 -s: Show holes in between extents
--i: Show the acronym info
+-i: Show info prints with the results
 ```

 ### Output